 - Dolmas: You can get prepared stuffed grape leaves at supermarkets.
 You can also make homemade dolmas if you prefer.

-- Cheese: Feta and mozzarella balls are great choices for a Mediterranean mezze platter.
+- Cheese: Feta and labneh are great choices for a Mediterranean mezze platter.
+Mozzarella balls also make a good addition.

 - Marinated vegetables: Artichokes, sun dried tomatoes and marinated olives are a great combination for any platter.

-- Grilled vegetables: I love serving roasted red potatoes on my hummus platter.
-You can also serve roasted zucchini, eggplant, or even asparagus.
+- Grilled vegetables: I love serving roasted red peppers on my hummus platter.
+You can also serve roasted zucchini, fried eggplant, or even grilled asparagus.

 - Nuts: I always add a handful of walnuts to add a nice crunch to the platter.
 Be sure to try feta with walnuts.
 It’s a truly great combination!